 Mary at Boots and Hooves lives with her family on a ranch in Nebraska.
 She's originally from SoCal but fell in love with a country boy.

-Mary understands what it is like to be a total newbie to the homesteading game.
+Mary understands what being a total newbie to the homesteading game is like.
 Her beautiful blog focuses on recipes, gardening, farm life, minimalism, and living a non-toxic lifestyle.

 Wisconsin Homesteader